whatrocks/blog/README.md

 ## Deployment

-Netlify deploys from the `master` branch
+Netlify deploys automatically from the `master` branch.

+Note: new API keys / env variables also needed to be added on Netlify.